gilvan2/UseACabecaJava/README.md

 Lições e execícios do livro Use a Cabeça Java

 O obejtivo desse repositório é realizar todos os exercicíos do livro Use a Cabeça Java.
-Tem um objetivo puramente didático e educacional.
+Tem um fundo puramente didático e educacional.